 Can they think on their feet?
 How deeply have they thought about your organization?
 Are they in tune with industry trends?
 A few creative questions can tell you a lot about how a person thinks.

-Going through the motions of an interview can seem long winded and dreadful.
-But, to hire good candidates that match your culture, it's essential you follow these best practices.
-It will set your interview apart from another job interview a candidate may have.
-Contact us today and learn more about implementing these interview best practices into your business!
+Going through the motions of an interview can seem long-winded and dreadful.
+However, to hire good candidates that match your culture, it's essential you follow these best practices.
+It will set your interview apart from other job interviews that a candidate may have.